Gyroscopic-why/Jabr-Legacy/README.md

  -     Must be at least 2 symbols long or the message wont be encrypted **The Shift-key must follow these rules:**
  -     Must be a natural number
- -     Larger than 0
+ -     Be equal or greater 0
- -     Samller than the alphabet length
+ -     Be smaller than the alphabet length

 # **How the ciphers work**

 I won't really go into precise details right now but basically **here is how RE3 and lower algorithms**:
 -      You go through the message and replace the message character by the alphabets[Encryption Index]
 -      For the FIRST letter from the original message: